atsushieno/multiplatform-library-template-nexus-publisher/README.md

 This is a fork of JetBrains Kotlin Multiplatform Library template, suited for the new Nexus Portal Publisher API.
-All new Sonatype Nexus OSSRH registrants since Feb.
+All new Sonatype Nexus registrants since Feb.
 1st.
 2024 have to use the new API instead of traditional Maven API over https://central.sonatype.com - while this JetBrains project template is still based on the traditional version.

-For any newcomers to Sonatype Nexus OSSRH, the JetBrains template is simply not usable.
+For any newcomers to Sonatype Nexus, the JetBrains template is simply not usable.

 This fork is to fix that situation, with using [vanniktech/gradle-maven-publish-plugin](https://github.com/vanniktech/gradle-maven-publish-plugin).